 1908.1 General.
-The storage and processing of wood chips, hogged materials, fines, compost and raw product produced from yard waste, debris and recycling facilities shall comply with Sections 1908.2 through 1908.10.
+The storage and processing of wood chips, hogged materials, fines, compost and raw product produced from yard waste, debris and recycling facilities shall comply with this section.

 1908.2 Storage site.
 Storage sites shall be level and on solid ground or other all-weather surface.
 Sites shall be thoroughly cleaned before transferring wood products to the site.